Tag Archive: The Priory Investigates…

 http://pastremains.co.uk/stmichaelsbeer.htm

-Day Two Saturday 22nd April 2017: Exeter Cathedral, Exeter: This huge cathedral in the heart of the bright and busy city of Exeter is properly known as the Cathedral of St Peter at Exeter; being an Anglican cathedral and the seat of the Bishop of Exeter, Devon.
+Day Two Saturday 22nd April 2017: Exeter Cathedral.
+Exeter: This huge cathedral in the heart of the bright and busy city of Exeter is properly known as the Cathedral of St Peter at Exeter; being an Anglican cathedral and the seat of the Bishop of Exeter, Devon.
 The founding of the cathedral is dedicated to Saint Peter dating from 1050 when the seat of the bishop of Devon and Cornwall was transferred from Crediton because of a fear of sea-raids.
 In 1107 William Warelwast, a nephew of William the Conqueror, was appointed to the see, and this was the catalyst for the building of a new cathedral in the Norman style.

 Exeter Cathedral – click to enlarge

 The present building was completed by about 1400 and has several noteable features including an early set of misery cords, an astronomical clock and the longest uninterupted vaulted ceiling in England.
-The catherdral is built in the Norman Romanesque style and the two towers and the lower part of the Nave walls survive the present cathedral.
+The cathedral is built in the Norman Romanesque style and the two towers and the lower part of the Nave walls survive the present cathedral.
 A major rebuild in decorated Gothic style was carried out between c.
 1270 and c.
 1350, where the Norman towers were incoporated into this enlarged building as the North and South Transepts.
 It is a vast magnificant building yet i could not help feeling that when looking up at the ceiling, that i was trapped inside a very large extinct whale…..

 The Neville Crest in situ can be seen placed in the right hand side of the catherdral when facing the altar.